 This peculiar Cusco street owes its name to a stone wall with a small carving of seven thin snakes.
 It is located in the middle of two tall and strong colonial buildings: the monastery of Las Nazarenas and the church of San Antonio Abad (currently both buildings are luxury hotels).

 During the Inca times this street was called ‘Amaru ccata’ which means ‘fourteen snakes’.
 The reason is that on each side of the wall there are seven snakes.
-The street has an Inca origin.
+The street also has an Inca origin.
 This pedestrian path measures 2 meters wide by 102 meters long.
 There are two arches that support the high walls on its sides.
 The street leads from Nazarenas small square to Choquechaka street.

-How to get there?
+-How to get there?
 From Cusco’s Main Square, take Cuesta del Almirante Street and continue to Nazarenas small square.
 In the central part is 7 Culebras Street.

-What to see nearby?
+-What to see nearby?
 Luxurious hotels, restaurants as well as the monastery and square of Las Nazarenas.

-This busy street always enjoyed great importance, both in the Inca and colonial times.
+This busy street has always been of great importance, both in the Inca and colonial times.
 It is located just 300 meters from the Main Square, on the road that leads to San Francisco Square.
 Its initial layout occurred in the Inca era.
 This street adjoined the old city square, the Huacaypata Inca (large).
 It was also part of the royal roads to the southwest of the Inca empire.

 During colonial times the street was an important point of entry into the city.
 Important mansions were built in its vicinity, such as that of the Marquis Diego de Esquivel and Jaraba.
 Due to the mansion of this marquis, the street was called ‘Marqués Street’.
 During the Republican era, the Cuzco historian Luis E. Valcárcel and the Cuzco photographer Martín Chambi lived there.
 Today it is a street full of tourist businesses.

 This street is one of the most historic in the city of Cusco.
 Its origins date back to the same Inca era.
 The palace of Emperor Huáscar was built there.
 Later it became a colonial mansion for various personalities such as Viceroy José de la Serna (last Viceroy of Peru) or Admiral Francisco Alderete Maldonado.
-Because of this admiral, the street was named like this.

 Cuesta del Almirante street leads from the Main Square of Cusco to the Nazarenas small square.
 It is narrow and long, as were the Inca streets.
 During the beginning of the Republic, the government house of Andrés de Santa Cruz was housed in the Casa del Admiral by order of the liberator Simón Bolívar.
 Currently this palace belongs to the National University of Cusco.
 The Inca Museum is housed there.